speedie1337/spmenu/docs/docs.md

 There are quite a lot of differences, and many options are not available.
 This is by design, as these options should be set by the user, not the theme.

-Not very convenient if you have many themes because you constantly have to replace your theme file, so theme managers exist to make this a bit easier. [spmenuify](https://git.speedie.site/speedie/spmenuify) is the official theme manager, but you could use another one or write your own.
+Having a single theme file is not very convenient if you have many themes because you constantly have to replace your theme file, so theme managers exist to make this a bit easier. [spmenuify](https://git.speedie.site/speedie/spmenuify) is the official theme manager, but you could use another one or write your own.

 For more information on the theme.conf configuration file, see [this page](https://spmenu.speedie.site/theme.conf+documentation).

-## spmenu commands

-spmenu has a few special commands.
-These work similar to the images.
-For example to list the version, in addition to the `--version` argument you can also simply run `printf 'spmenu:version' | spmenu`.
-There are a few of these.

-`spmenu:version`
-:    Print the spmenu version

-`spmenu:license`
-:    Print the spmenu license

 ## License

 spmenu is licensed under the MIT license.
+The documentation is licensed under the CC-BY-SA 4.0 license.

 ## Reporting issues